null93/lambda/README.md

                | EXPRESSION EXPRESSION
 ```

-Since my I built my parser myself, I rearranged this CFG to be left recursive and left associative for function definitions and right associative for function applications.
+Since I built the parser myself, I rearranged this CFG to be left recursive and left associative for function definitions and right associative for function applications.
 It also gave presedence to function application over function definition (function definition is greedy).
 That produced the following CFG that was used with my **LL(1)** parser:

 ```
 EXPRESSION 	:= ( EXPRESSION ) APPLICATION